Embarrassing gas? Uncomfortable bloating?

-When healthy digestion occurs, nutrients are absorbed, energy and metabolism increases, as does cell repair, and muscle mass.
+When healthy digestion occurs, nutrients are absorbed, cells repair, and energy and metabolism increase.

-Conversely, starches require a slightly alkaline balance in the mouth and small intestine for the best energy production.
+Starches on the other hand require a slightly alkaline balance for the best energy production.

-When your body attempts to create the proper conditions for digesting these two food groups simultaneously, can you guess what occurs?
-Right.
-A neutral pH environment.
-Neither food is optimally processed.
+When your body attempts to create the proper conditions for digesting these two food groups simultaneously, neither food is optimally processed.

 Meat alone would normally take about 3 hours to digest before it reaches the small intestine.
 But when combined with starches, the process of digesting the meat then increases to up to 9 hours.

 And worse, the proteins that have begun to break down and decompose, with starches that have begun to ferment, cause chemical reactions which are more harmful than good for your system.